wp-plugins/microblog-poster/readme.txt

 == Description ==

 **Automatically updates your microblogs and bookmarking profiles** for each new blog post.
-You only have to configure your social network accounts. **Multiple Accounts per site supported.**
+You only have to configure your social network accounts. **Multiple Accounts per social site supported.**
 Possibility to nicely format the update message per account, **shortcodes supported**.

 **Currently supported microblogging/bookmarking sites**